GelidusResearch/device.docs/gdo.guides/Secplus-GDO-Setup-Guide.md

 ## GDO Setup Guide - YAML Configuration

 Now we can edit the newly created device named gdo1, preserving the API key and add the example GRGDO1 code after the captive portal line, as shown.
-Note: the secplusv2 protocol selection default, older units may need secplusv1.
-You can also set the source to the RATGDO Github URL.
 We provide an alternate here to ensure upstream changes are well tested for good code quality.

 ```yaml
 external_components: